 Pursuant to Section 399.13(a)(6)(A), this Decision requires the retail sellers, identified in this section, to provide an expanded analysis of how they are planning to optimize their portfolios as described by Section 5.4 of the 2021 ACR.
-The analysis should also include how the retail seller is planning to coordinate efforts across CPUC programs, including, but not limited to, the IRP and PCIA proceedings.
+The analysis should also include how the retail seller is planning to optimize existing procurement, coordinate efforts across CPUC programs, including, but not limited to, the IRP and PCIA proceedings.
+Under this section we review processes and information on voluntary allocations and how retail sellers are optimizing procurement under mid-term reliability requirements.